 As you can see, the total number of inquiries was 800, broken down in the following categories:

 I trust you are well.
 I noticed your sign on <address>.
 I am looking for 2,000 to 2,500 square feet of space with 3 offices and a boardroom.
 Can you please let me know if you have space that could work and attach a floor plan if you have one?

 I am looking for 2,000 to 2,500 square feet of space for 3 offices and a boardroom.
 Do you have a floor plan and marketing flyer you can send me?

 Note that the second email is a bit shorter, more to the point and a bit less friendly.
 The voicemails had matching words.

 1 - There is a benefit to working with a broker.
 The voicemail and email response rates were both better and the broker heard back more than a full day sooner.

-2 ?
-Email trumps voicemail.
-Email response rates were higher and response times were lower.
-We looked into how many emails were replied by the agents? smart phones ?
-72%.
+2 - Email trumps voicemail.
+Email response rates were higher and response times were quicker.
+We looked into how many emails were replied by the agents via smart phones: 72%.
 As listing agents are out showing space, it is painful for them to come back to the office, check voicemails and get back to people.

 Post Study Follow Up

 We never actually toured any office space.
 We approached the listing agents who did not even respond to our inquiries, came clean about the study and asked them why we did not receive a response.
 Here are the categories of responses: